deliveroo/deliveroo.engineering/sass-css.md

 So remember, do not fear multiple classes on elements.

-Our choice of layout grid system (bootstrap) and some of our utility classes are inherrantly 'unsemantic' but it's designed for reuse of CSS and agility in putting pages together.
+Our choice of layout grid system (bootstrap) and some of our utility classes are inherently 'unsemantic' but it's designed for reuse of CSS and agility in putting pages together.

 ## Do not nest classes in CSS/SASS